AddOnBethy/HealTarget-3.3.5/README.md

 AddOn author: Bethy
 AddOn version: 1.1
 Client version: 3.3.5
-Credits: Oddbjorg (helped by testing)
+Credits: Oddbjorg (testing)

 !!WORKS ONLY WITH DEFAULT CAST BAR!!

 ## Installation

-Extract into 3.3.5-WoW-folder/Interface/AddOns.
+Extract the folder called HealTarget into 3.3.5-WoW-folder\Interface\AddOns.
 Run the game.
 Enable AddOn in the in-game AddOn menu.
 (Should be enabled by default for first-time installers.)

 ## What does it do?